The Drill for Breaking News

 An Alert is:

-- Up to 100 characters in length as some Thomson Reuters products cannot handle longer alerts.
+- About 100 characters in length as some Thomson Reuters products cannot handle longer alerts.

 - Written entirely in upper case (except for lower case letters in RICs)